Areas for Future Study

 - Study Area 2 Community Forum No.1 Presentation

 - Study Area 2 Community Forum No. 1 Postcard Invitation

 Future Study Area 17 - Darst & Jerome Street

 "Future Study Area 17" is generally described as those parcels bordering Darst Street and Jerome Street that are currently zoned at R-1, Single-Family Residential District.
 According to the 2013 Comprehensive Plan Update, Area 17 is predominantly vacant, undeveloped land with steep slopes subdivided into smaller, residentially scaled parcels.
-The Comprehensive Plan recommends an evaluation of denser single-family development opportunities.
-The Future Study Area 17 - Final Revised Recommendations Report (PDF) will be presented to the Planning Commission on Thursday, March 10, 2016 at 6:30 p.m. in City Council Chambers, 389 Spruce Street.
+The Future Study Area 17 - Final Revised Recommendations Report (PDF) was presented to the Planning Commission on Thursday, March 10, 2016 at 6:30 p.m. in City Council Chambers, 389 Spruce Street.